Fab-Lab-Island/fli-bootcamp-2025/docs/verkefnavinna/Saumavel.md

 !!! info "Creating a image for the embroidery machine"

      If you want to design an image where you are only using lines, you can follow the directions [here](https://www.flr.is/_files/ugd/0ebced_1bd42ec7d77140aea1e74aec7377078f.pdf) in the book by Hafey Hallgrímsdóttir on how to create a sticker but when you have clicked on **Object** and then **Fill and stroke**, turned **Fill** off and turned on **Stroke paint**....then instead of setting the stroke style to 0.02 you make the line thicker, f.ex.
-1.0.
+1.5.
+That is the minimal thickness but the line can be thicker.
 Then you can either choose a colour for the image there or later, in the embroidery machine.

  ![ ](saumavel/Bootcamp_saumavél_FillAndStroke.jpg)